Discover

 of the revision work.
 “I just plug in the changes on my

 computer.
 It’s pretty straightforward.”
-A family man
+A family

-meeting in California,” Dave quips.
+a business meeting in California,” Dave quips.

 I wondered